quantumquantara-arch/aureon/nexlevelai-structural-embeddings/cue_16_vector_specification.md

 # Cue-16 Vector Specification
 ### Structural Cue Encoding for π-Phase Detection and Contradiction Mapping

-The Cue-16 Vector is the foundational perception-layer encoding used by NextLevelAI.
+The Cue-16 Vector is the foundational perception-layer encoding used by Aureon.
 These cues represent the minimal structural features required to detect:
 - temporal displacement
 - dualistic splits